Your Down Payment

 • Carry-Back loans

-In a "carry back" agreement, the seller agrees to lend you part of his own equity to help you get your down payment money.
-You would finance the largest portion of the purchase price with a traditional mortgage lending institution and borrow the remainder from the seller.
-Usually you will pay a slightly higher interest rate with the loan from the seller.
+In a "carry back" agreement, the seller agrees to lend you part of his home equity to assist you with your down payment money.
+The buyer finances most of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
+Typically, this form of second mortgage will have a higher rate of interest.

 Mortgage Questions?